harvestinghappiness/harvestinghappiness.github.io/_posts/2018-01-07-2017-A-Year-In-Review.md

 &nbsp;

-{% include figure.html src="blog-01-07-18/pic3.jpg" size="half" side="left" alt="Co-Founder Brennan McMillen with Cosechando Felicidad volunteers" %}
+{% include figure.html src="blog-01-07-18/pic3.jpg" size="half" side="left" alt="Co-Founder Brennan with Cosechando Felicidad volunteers" %}

 I am the oldest son of 8 children.
 I have 3 brothers and 4 sisters.
 Since I was little I wanted to help others.
 That is what brought me here to this organization.
 Here, I have found a lot of people who have the same ideas as me.
 There are people here from Santa who want to help others.
 I feel lucky to have them.
 I’ve also been lucky to find people from others countries who also want to help.
 There is a lot left to do to help the people who need it most, but we are achieving this little by little.
 Alone, you cannot do it.
 It needs to be with the help of various people.
 People who help us from other countries help us a lot to achieve our goals of helping others.